Open Accessibility Menu

 Mental Health Services

 Strong social networks and support systems contribute to positive mental health, while poverty and low education levels play a role in poor mental health.
-In some cases, individuals use drugs and alcohol to cope with mental health issues instead of seeking help.
-More than 20% of adults in our service area have identified the need to see a professional because of problems with mental health emotions or nerves, or use of alcohol or drugs.
+In some cases individuals use drugs and alcohol to cope with mental health issues instead of seeking help.
+In a recent survey, more than 13% of adults and 36% of teens in our service area have needed help for emotional, mental health and/or alcohol-drug related problems.
 Although mental health care should be a priority, there are too few providers serving low-income individuals who are uninsured or on Medi-Cal.
+There are also too few Spanish/English bilingual professionals, which is the dominant language in our service area.
 This inadequate access affects their ability to receive one-time and ongoing services.

 Response to need and community impact:

-In CY 2021, Valley Presbyterian Hospital increased access to mental health services through its tele-psych services, providing 714 consultations for 638 patients.
-This decreased the amount of time needed to evaluate a patient with possible mental health symptoms.
-In addition, while our hospital does not have dedicated inpatient mental health care beds, we financially supported inpatient mental health care for 302 low-income patients who were treated in the Emergency Department and then transported to a medically necessary, inpatient mental healthcare bed.
-In addition, we financed inpatient mental healthcare services at a trusted community partner center, supporting 124 vulnerable patients that needed inpatient psychiatric care.
+Although our hospital does not have dedicated inpatient mental health care beds, we financially support inpatient mental health care for vulnerable patients who need mental health hospitalization.
+Those needing psychiatric care are treated in the Emergency Department and then transported to a medically necessary, inpatient mental healthcare bed at a trusted community partner center.

 Housing and Homelessness